 Winona Ryder is Lindsay, and Keanu Reeves is Frank, and they’re off to a wedding in San Luis Obispo.
 They’re deeply unhappy people.
 They hate the groom—his brother and her ex—they hate the wedding, they hate each other, and they hate themselves.
 They get off to a bad start at the airport, and it just gets worse as they go on into the weekend.

 What’s interesting here is that there are no other speaking parts in the film—Lindsay and Frank’s ongoing conversation is all we’ve got, so full marks to writer-director Victor Levin (5 to 7) and the two performers that it works as well as it does.
 Ryder and Reeves have been movie stars for more than 30 years—this is their fourth film together, following Bram Stoker’s Dracula, A Scanner Darkly, and The Private Lives of Pippa Lee—and they’re both as fetching and magnetic as ever.
-They hold our interest with the ease of experience, even if their misanthropy is more poised, polished, and practiced than is entirely believable.
+They hold our interest with the ease of experience, even if their misanthropy is more poised, polished, and practised than is entirely believable.

-This whole exercise could’ve been painfully stagey and artificial—and based on some of the reviews I seen, some took it that way—but I very much enjoyed the conceit of two miserable people thrown together and finding a common ground despite themselves.
+This whole exercise could’ve been painfully stagy and artificial—and based on some of the reviews I seen, some took it that way—but I very much enjoyed the conceit of two miserable people thrown together and finding a common ground despite themselves.
 In moments it aspires to, without quite reaching, the conversational brilliance of Richard Linklater’s wonderful Before Trilogy, but only if Jesse and Celine had met for the first time in Before Midnight, already soured by life’s disappointments and bad relationships with other people.

 The delightful location cinematography and jazzy score helps deliver all of Ryder and Reeves’ heavy lifting.
 The rafts of zingy dialogue they share, and the inevitable romance—including one of the funniest and chattiest sex scenes I’ve seen in ages—make it all a worthwhile watch.